zc1036/lips/README.md

 Under the hood, `MACRO` is defining a Lisp symbol macro named `HELLO`.
 The symbol macro gets expanded when `\` calls `MACROEXPAND` on the next Lisp object it reads, and the expansion reads _N_ arguments and calls your function with them.

-Because it works this way, you can put any lisp code after the `\`.
+Because it works this way, you can put any Lisp code after the `\`.

 That means that you are by no means limited to using `MACRO`.
 Everything you see used is stuff you could have written yourself.
 You can use `DEFUN`, `READ`, `WRITE`, and every other Common Lisp function you like.
 The only constants are: whatever your code reads (from `*STANDARD-INPUT*`) comes from the input file, and whatever your code writes (to `*STANDARD-OUTPUT*`), or returns, gets written to the output file.

 btw, to cause lips to emit a literal `\` character in your writing, escape it by prefixing it with another `\` like so: `\\`.

 ## Deeper topics

+### Case sensitivity

+The Lisp reader isn't case sensitive, so how you capitalize macros or functions doesn't matter.

 ### Varargs